 Look who had a chance to return to Bangkok?
 That’s right – I did.
-After my first visit to Bangkok, Thailand last year, I knew I had to return.
+After my first visit to Bangkok, Thailand last year, I knew I had to return, with the intention of travelling from Phuket to Phi Phi as well as visiting Bangkok.
 I just didn’t have any idea I’d be able to this year so I’m so glad I could.
 Since I’m currently in the Philippines for the summer, a flight from Manila to Bangkok was so incredibly inexpensive, how could I not go?

 Flying to Bangkok